Ferdinand von Lüninck: Early years

-Lüninck studied law at universities in Münster, Göttingen and Munich, passing his initial state examination in 1909.
+Lüninck studied law at the University of Münster, the University of Göttingen, and the Ludwig-Maximilians-Universität München, passing his initial state examination in 1909.
 He served in the Imperial German Army during the First World War as a Leutnant and company commander in a Guards Rifles Battalion, earning the Iron Cross 1st and 2nd class.
 After the war, he adopted a career in government and was until 1922 District Administrator (Landrat) in Neuss.
 A conservative and a monarchist, he was fiercely opposed to democracy and the Weimar Republic.
 After his father's death, he resigned from the civil service and moved back to his family home to administer the estate.
 He became active in the Westphalia Landwirtschaftskammer, a body representing and regulating matters relating to rural interests and forests.
 From 1924 to 1928 he headed the Westphalia branch of Der Stahlhelm, a militant and conservative veterans association.
 A member of the conservative German National People's Party (Deutschnationale Volkspartei; DNVP) he supported the course that the Nazis were taking.